 Yes, we can work hard to be fit, exercise, eat well, etc. But even if we don’t, it is the utmost sign of ingratitude and rudeness to look upon His gift with disgust and rejection, whether or not we like the way we look and feel.

 I never want my God to doubt my gratitude for His amazing gift.
-Because my body is an amazing creation of science!
+In actuality, my body is an amazing creation of science!
 So I share these photos in my Christmas cards for Him, know that He is the Master Teacher and I have lessons to learn.

 The ever-famous Miss Piggy once said, “Beauty is in the eye of the beholder, and sometimes it may be necessary to give the stupid or misinformed beholder a black eye.”

 In this case, the person needing the black eye is myself!

 So often, people tell me that I have a positive outlook for having the health issues I do.
 How I seem happy in spite of so many hospitalizations and surgeries.
 I always respond, “Happiness is a choice, and I’d much rather be sick and happy then sick and sad.”

 I haven’t yet been able to apply that to my self image, but I’m working on it.
 I can’t do a ton to control how my body is right now (pregnancies, Crohn’s, and steroids have done their number), but I would much rather be fat and happy than fat and miserable!
 I need to build my foundation of self-love on a rock, not the sand that washes away every time my weight and health change.

 So I share these photos with friends and family on social media for myself, as a reminder that I want to be happy with my body, no matter what shape it’s in.

 How to overcome

 We all know that charity is the pure love of Christ – it’s the love that Jesus has for all of us.
 We are told that charity is the greater than even hope or faith.
 Moroni 7:46 says, “If ye have not charity, ye are nothing.”